-The 2011 Series A Bonds will bear or accrue interest rates as set forth in the table on the inside cover page.
+The 2011 Series A Bonds will bear or accrue interest rates as set forth below.
 The 2011 Series A Bonds will be dated as of the Date of Delivery.
 Interest on the 2011 Series A Bonds will be payable semiannually on June 1 and December 1 of each year, beginning December 1, 2011.